CessatL/ng-wordpress-theme/README.md

   - Local Wordpress server ready.
   - WP REST API v2 plugin activated.

-I need community help to solve the following:

-##Challenges:

-###Meta tags (Important):
+##Workflow:

+Whether we use webpack or gulp or both, we should be able to implement a workflow that

+ - Build our angular app for development and production (like any angular starter)
+ - Configure enqueued scripts names in `function.php` to match scripts names in production.
+ - Serve and watch from WP Server in development.

+##Routes handler for robots:

 **Problem:** Most web crawlers do NOT support AJAX sites at the moment.

 **Possible solution:**

-Create WP function to check if a web crawler is trying to retrieve the URL, then it returns a static HTML contains only the meta tags of that post otherwise load the angular app
+Create WP function to check if a bot is trying to retrieve the URL, and return a static HTML contains only the meta tags of that post otherwise load the angular app

 A web crawler response should look something like this:
 ```html